ziziMCodes/Programming2/README.md

 # TetrECS - JavaFX-Based Block Placement Game
 This project is part of a major coursework assignment for my Programming 2 module, with an **ACHIEVED GRADE: 77/80**.
 The coursework involved designing and implementing a fast-paced block placement game called TetrECS, using JavaFX and various Java programming concepts.
-The game will not work outside of the university, due to the communicator being used for the multiplayer aspect.
+The game will not work outside of the university, due to the communicator being used only works with VPN.

 ## Key Features and Implementations:
 - Game Logic: Developed the core game mechanics, including piece placement, line clearing (horizontally and vertically), score calculation, and level progression.
 Implemented a scoring multiplier system for consecutive line clears and a life management system where the player loses a life for each failed block placement.